 The Anime Club meets Friday afternoons every other week.
 The goal of this group is to relax and enjoy some anime with fellow anime lovers.
 Everyone at HHS is invited.
 See Mrs. Phillips for more details.

 Join Sol Azteca to experience Latino culture through folklórico dance, music, costume design, and construction.
 No previous dance experience needed.
 Must love to have fun!
 Dancers of the group (in pre-school through12th grade) learn dances from various regions of Mexico.

-The dancers are mostly from Holland Public Schools.
 Holland Public Schools is the only district in the area to have a folklórico club.
 They are taught and mentored by Holland High students and Holland High alum, Angela Gonzalez-Urbina.
 The ages range from 3 years old and up.
 There is no charge to participate and enrollment begins in late August for fall classes.
-Classes will be held at Holland Language Academy located at 461 VanRaalte Ave.
-Join the group today and bring a friend!
+Classes are held at Holland Language Academy located at 461 VanRaalte Ave.

 To enroll, contact Martha Reyna-Gonzalez.

 Open enrollment starts on August 23, 2018 and will end on September 14, 2018.
 Click on the link below to register for Fall 2018: https://docs.google.com/forms/d/e/1FAIpQLSeKyVSpegalLbP8XbjN8rok8sKYMdOgKdHQjfzl6IQzeLxRIQ/viewform

 Please enter Holland Language Academy's 20th St. entrance.